Sociologist Network 2023

 Shaylynn Trego.
 (GEOG) January-December 2020.
 Funded by Research Experiences for Undergraduates Supplement to National Science Foundation.
 University of Utah.

 She also co-direct a 5-year NIH-funded summer research program for U undergraduates from underrepresented racial/ethnic minority backgrounds focused on air pollution and health research.
 Each summer, four faculty mentors, each paired with one graduate student training coordinator, co-mentor two undergraduate students.

 Welcome New faculty!

-We are so lucky to add two new faculty members to our Sociology family!
-Congratulations Katie Durante and Ariel Roddy, we are so excited to have you on campus with us!
-See below a small snippet of these incredible women and stop by the office to meet them soon!
+We are so lucky to add a new faculty member to our Sociology family!
+Congratulations Max Coleman, we are so excited to have you on campus with us!
+See below a small snippet about Max and stop by the office to meet him soon!

 The Sociology Department Has SIX Graduating Ph.D.
 Students!

 We are so lucky to have had these six amazing graduates with us the last couple of years!
 Congratulations to Mindy Steadman, Adrienne Griffiths, Natalie Blanton, Bethany Gull, Samin Panahi, and Alla Chernenko!

 See below what a couple of them had to say about their time at the University of Utah and their next chapter!
 Congrats Graduates!